pranav-ashokk/COVID-19-Mortality-Rate-Prediction/README.md

 First comes the *investigation* phase, and then the *recognition*, *initiation*, and *acceleration* phases.
 At the end of the acceleration phase, the pandemic is at its peak.
 After the peak occurs, there will be a decrease in illnesses.
 This decrease occurs during the final phase: the *deceleration* phase.
 Different countries (or parts of the same country) can be in different phases of the pandemic at any point in time.

 ## 1) Collecting Data
 Predicting the number of cases or deaths caused by COVID-19 is a regression problem that requires supervised learning.
-Data regarding COVID-19 has been publicly available since mid-January of 2020 [^1] .
+Data regarding COVID-19 has been publicly available since mid-January of 2020 (SEE [RESOURCES [1]])(#resources).
 This data is used as the basis to create the regression models on the outbreak.
 I am using 6 attributes/features to create the hypothesis function.